Djoser: Length of reign

 Manetho states Djoser ruled Egypt for twenty-nine years, while the Turin King List states it was only nineteen years.
 Because of his many substantial building projects, particularly at Saqqara, some scholars argue Djoser must have enjoyed a reign of nearly three decades.
 Manetho's figure appears to be more accurate, according to Wilkinson's analysis and reconstruction of the Royal Annals.
 Wilkinson reconstructs the Annals as giving Djoser "28 complete or partial years", noting that the cattle counts recorded on Palermo stone register V, and Cairo Fragment 1, register V, for the beginning and ending of Djoser's reign, would most likely indicate his regnal years 1–5 and 19–28.
 Unfortunately, next to all entries are illegible today.
 The Year of coronation is preserved, followed by the year events receiving the twin-pillars and stretching the cords for the fortress Qau-Netjerw ("hills of the gods").

+In support of the current reconstruction of the Royal Annals, it's believed that Ramesside scribes may have erroneously reduced Djoser's reign in the Turin King List from "29 years" to "19 years".
+In comparison, Djoser's father and predecessor Khasekhemwy's reign was similarly changed from "17 years" to "27 years".
+Therefore, Ramesside scribes may have erroneously attributed the first 10 years of Djoser's reign to Khasekhemwy.